Sim Racing on Apple Silicon Mac: the complete guide

 It’s small, but it exists and it’s growing.
 As Apple Silicon has removed the hardware objection, more people are building Mac sim rigs seriously.

-Reddit: r/simracing and r/macgaming both have Mac-specific threads. r/simracing is worth searching before posting — many common questions have been answered.
+Reddit: r/simracing and r/macgaming both have Mac-specific threads.

 The honest take: most of the “Mac can’t do sim racing” reputation is outdated.
 The hardware and software situation changed significantly in the last two years.
-If you find a thread from 2022 saying it doesn’t work — it’s probably wrong now.
+If you find a thread from 2022 saying it doesn’t work, it’s probably wrong now.

 That’s a complete sim racing setup on Mac.
-No Windows machine.
-No Boot Camp.
-No compromises that actually matter when you’re on track.